godotengine/godot-docs/community/contributing/documentation_guidelines.rst

 To modify or create pages in the reference manual, you need to edit ``.rst`` files in the `godot-docs GitHub repository
 <https://github.com/godotengine/godot-docs>`_.
 Modifying those pages in a pull
-request and triggers a rebuild of the online documentation upon merging.
+request triggers a rebuild of the online documentation upon merging.

 .. seealso:: For details on Git usage and the pull request workflow, please
              refer to the :ref:`doc_pr_workflow` page.
 Most of what it describes